 For greenhouse lighting, double the run

 Here is the general rule for how far to move a grow light when talking about greenhouse lights.
 What might be a 4×6 or a 5×6 foot grow room design light footprint, with three feet of movement, will turn into this.
 In the greenhouse grow room design; we might have something more like a 10-12 foot grow room design light footprint.
 So, we can possibly double our run.
+That’s with natural sunlight available, and with the plan of supplemental greenhouse lighting or simply extending the day a few hours.

 UVA grow lights and UVB grow lights can travel this far